elastic/ansible-elasticsearch/README.md

 * The role assumes the user/group exists on the server.
 The elasticsearch packages create the default elasticsearch user.
 If this needs to be changed, ensure the user exists.
 * The playbook relies on the inventory_name of each host to ensure its directories are unique
 * Changing an instance_name for a role application will result in the installation of a new component.
 The previous component will remain.
 * KitchenCI has been used for testing.
 This is used to confirm images reach the correct state after a play is first applied.
-We currently test only the latest version of 6.x on all supported platforms.
+We currently test the latest version of 6.x and 5.x on all supported platforms.
 * The role aims to be idempotent.
 Running the role multiple times, with no changes, should result in no state change on the server.
-If the configuration is changed, these will be applied and
-Elasticsearch restarted where required.
+If the configuration is changed, these will be applied and Elasticsearch restarted where required.
 * Systemd is used for Ubuntu versions >= 15, Debian >=8, Centos >=7.
 All other versions use init for service scripts.
 * In order to run x-pack tests a license file with security enabled is required.
 A trial license is appropriate.
 Set the environment variable `ES_XPACK_LICENSE_FILE` to the full path of the license file prior to running tests.